iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Finite Dimensional Normed Space.md

 **Remarks**:

 It's implied that in a finite dimensional space, a closed unit ball is a set that contains bounded sequences that has diverging subspace.
-But this is not possile in a finite dimensional space.
+But this is not possible in a finite dimensional space.

-**Thm: Continuous Mapping [2.5-6]**
+**Thm: Continuous Mapping (2.5-6)**
 > Let $X, Y$ be metric spaces.
 Let $T: X \mapsto Y$ be a continuous mapping.
 Then the image of a compact subset $M$ of $X$ is, compact. $TM$ is a compact set as well.

 **Remarks**: